Introduction:

 The first three subsystems are prescribed by law.

-The service brake allows you to reduce the speed of the vehicle or bring it to a stop.
-Operated with the foot, you must be able to modulate the braking force.
-Service brakes are friction brakes, which not only provide deceleration, but also cause wear to brake linings, brake discs and brake drums.
+The service brake allows you to reduce the vehicle’s speed or bring it to a stop.
+Operated by foot, you must be able to modulate the braking force.
+Service brakes are friction brakes, which not only provide deceleration, but also cause wear on brake linings, brake discs and brake drums.
 Wheel brakes convert part of the kinetic energy into heat (friction heat) and thus slow the vehicle down.

 The emergency brake must ensure that braking is still possible if the service brake fails.
 The parking brake locks a stationary vehicle to prevent it from rolling away and operates mechanically, as required by law.
 It is operated with the parking brake lever on the dashboard, which can also serve as a parking brake.
-The parking brake is used to keep the parked truck in place and, according to legislation, operates mechanically by fully venting the spring brake cylinders.
+The parking brake is used to hold the parked truck in place and, by law, operates mechanically by fully venting the spring brake cylinders.

 In addition to an air brake system, commercial vehicles usually also have a continuous brake system.
-Continuous brake systems, such as the retarder (engine brake), hydrodynamic retarder (driveshaft brake), and electromagnetic retarder (also a driveshaft brake), are additional braking systems that reduce speed without bringing the vehicle to a stop and without thermally (over)loading the mechanical brake parts while descending a mountain.
+Continuous brake systems, such as the retarder (engine brake), hydrodynamic retarder (driveshaft brake), and electromagnetic retarder (also a driveshaft brake), are auxiliary braking systems that reduce speed without bringing the vehicle to a stop, and without thermally (over)loading the mechanical brake components, when descending a mountain.

 Air vs. fluid: